 The Community Infrastructure Levy (CIL) is a new, fixed rate payment that councils can charge on new buildings in their area to off-set the impacts of additional homes and businesses on facilities such as public transport infrastructure, schools, open space and health centres (infrastructure) and to enable sustainable growth.
 Section 106 legal agreements will be used alongside CIL to secure on-site infrastructure and things that are not infrastructure.
 The Levy applies to most new buildings and charges are based on the size and type of new floorspace.

-The charges are based on type of development, the size, and location within the district, where different CIL rates have been set for diffrent areas of East Cambs; these can be viewed in the Charging Schedule which came into force on 1st February 2013 (as amended April 2018).
+The charges are based on type of development, the size, and location within the district, where different CIL rates have been set for diffrent areas of East Cambs; these can be viewed in the Charging Schedule which came into force on 1st February 2013 (updated January 2021).

 Definition of infrastructure

 The definition of ‘infrastructure’ for the purposes of CIL includes: